AngelaJubeJudy/2D-Graphics-Editor/README.md

 ### *1.5 Add Keyframing*

-key "f": Triangle Zooming Mode
+key "f": Keyframing Mode
 * ENABLED: Animates the properties (size, position, or rotation) of objects using keyframe.
+Next frame is stored in a new VBO.
+A timer is used to automate the animation.

 ### *1.8 Shader Translation/Scaling/Rotation*

-key "h", "j", "k", "l": Triangle Scaling/Rotation Mode
+key "h", "j", "k", "l": Triangle Translation/Scaling/Rotation Mode

 * ENABLED: Upload triangles in a single VBO using offsets for drawing them one by one.
 Upload to the GPU the transformation model (as a uniform matrix) that transforms the selected triangle from its canonical position to the current position (obtained by combining translations, scaling and rotations).